nemanja-stanarevic/gmail-api-scala-client/README.md

 # gmail-api-scala-client [![Build Status](https://travis-ci.org/nemanja-stanarevic/gmail-api-scala-client.svg?branch=master)](https://travis-ci.org/nemanja-stanarevic/gmail-api-scala-client)

 ## Motivation
-This project aims to provide an asynchronous, actor-based, pure Scala library for Gmail API.
+Provide an asynchronous, actor-based, pure Scala library for Gmail API.

 Google published Gmail API client libraries for Java, .NET and Python, with Go and Dart libraries in the works.
 However, there is currently no native Scala